Cost of Living in Philippines

 "I live in Cagayan De Oro City, Gusa.
 I have a 4 bedroom 2.5 bath house that I can park 4 SUV's in the driveway.
 It is a gated and armed guarded complex.
 I pay 300 usd plus electricity and water.
 I buy cooking gas every 3 months," explained one expat living in Philippines.

 "I haven't done a study to find the average.
 But for anecdotal evidence: My wife and I looked for a 3 bedroom, 2 bath apartment.
 (3 bedrooms so we'd have one for us, one for the housekeeper, and a guest room.
 2 baths so if someone is taking a shower and you have to go, you're not left hopping on one foot until they get out.)
 Prices we found for such a place were around 20k to 50k pesos per month.
 Obviously depending on how nice it is, location, etc. We settle on a place for P23k with AC in every room, fully furnished, in a gated community with 24 hour guards.
 I think that was a good deal, but not a jump up and down and shout great deal.
 If you're a single person looking for 1 bedroom, or if you'll take a place that isn't furnished, you can pay less.
 If you want something big and fancy with a pool and a private garden, expect to pay more.
 Places farther from city center are cheaper -- my wife wanted someplace close to malls etc, so we're in the middle of Mactan.
 I've heard of expats getting 1 BR apartments for under P10k -- I think that's doable.
 Housing prices in the Philippines seem to vary widely.
 Two very similar places could have very different prices.
 I see much more range in price here than I saw in the US.
 So it can make a huge difference if you take time to shop around.
 Two things to consider: 1.
 Filipino apartments are often very small.
 If you're looking at on-line listings, pay attention to the size of the apartment.
 One bedroom apartments are often like 25 sq meters.
 100 sq meters is a big place by local standards.
 2. Landlords often ask for 2 months rent for a security deposit and 2 months rent in advance.
 So you have to put down 4 months rent to move in.
 I come from the US where it's common for apartments to have "move in specials" where the first month is free and there's 1 month security deposit, so this was a real surprise to me.
 Make sure you have the cash to move in.
 Also, this is often negotiable.
 I suspect the high move in cost is more of an initial negotiating position than they really expect to get that, but I don't have enough experience to know.
 I came here from Michigan, which has a fairly low housing cost.
 A 2 BR apartment in my area was around $1000 - $1500 per month.
 If you're coming from New York City or Los Angeles, $3000 a month would probably sound like there must be something wrong with it that they're giving it away so cheap!
-Rents here are WAY lower than in the US," explained one expat who made the move to Cebu.
+Rents here are WAY lower than in the US," wrote a person living in Cebu.

 What are typical rental prices for expats in Philippines?